 According to articles published in USA Today, the MRI cost varies based on facility & location.
-As a high deductible patient you can expect to pay anywhere between $700 – $6,000 for an MRI – it’s very important to ask ahead about the MRI price.
+As a high deductible patient, you can expect to pay anywhere between $700 – $6,000 for an MRI, while cash patients can pay as little as $250-400.

 The research published by JAMA shows that the US now pays about 18% of GDP on medical costs, which is about 2x the average of other developed markets such as France or Germany.
 Patients across the US are paying exorbitant prices MRIs, CTs, Ultrasounds & PET/ CTs, which led many patients to face personal bankruptcies – fortunately, there is a way out.

 Stand-alone outpatient facilities – the affordable option for MRIs, CTs & Ultrasound

 In general, the best equipped and most expensive facilities are at the national hospitals and research hospitals like UCSF.
 Such facilities tend to charge high-deductible patients $2,500-$6,000 per single MRI scan.
 Another & better option is seeking outpatient facilities that have more reasonable pricing and would charge you about $800-$2,000 per scan.

 High-deductible & uninsured patients tips

 Pay in cash and save thousands on MRI fees

 The good news is that you can always negotiate a better rate if you pay in cash.
 The imaging center saves on billing costs and removes the hassle of dealing with insurance companies, so they can provide you with large discounts.
 You can pay as little as $250 for an MRI scan without contrast, which is 90% saving vs. the listing price.